ProfessorStrawberry/ArchLinux-with-LVM2-for-UEFI/README.md

 # POST INSTALLATION TWEAKS (IMPORTANT – YOU WILL WANT TO DO THESE):

-Once you are in KDE, if you use NVIDIA you will want to get rid of some screen tearing.
+Once you are in KDE, if you use NVIDIA you will want to get rid of some screen tearing (only if affected).
 Open a terminal, run:

 ```
 >sudo nvidia-xconfig